Tobias Huber: Scientific contribution

-Huber's research focus is to understand the complex signaling networks that regulate the development, maintenance and disease progression of the kidney.
+Huber's research focus is to understand the complex signalling networks that regulate the development, maintenance and disease progression of the kidney.
 His team identified several molecular mechanisms important for renal development, maintenance, ageing and disease of the kidney.
-More recently his team made novel discoveries regarding the tropism and organ injury caused by SARS-CoV-2 (Puelles et al. NEJM 2020, Braun et al., LANCET 2020, Gross et al., LANCET, 2020).
+More recently, his team made novel discoveries regarding the tropism and organ injury caused by SARS-CoV-2 (Puelles et al. NEJM 2020, Braun et al., LANCET 2020, Gross et al., LANCET, 2020).